PHOTO - World home | contact us | attorneys & staff | disclaimer | french | japanese

 APPLICATIONS FOR IMMIGRANT VISAS

-Processing Times and Procedures
+Other Immigrant Visas - Processing Times and Procedures

 The Embassy will accept immigrant visa (IV) applications from:

-• a.
-A resident of the United Kingdom
+- A resident of the United Kingdom.

-• or
+or

-• or
+or

-• c.
-Third Country Nationals (TCN) who are lawfully present in the United Kingdom and who will be able to remain in the United Kingdom for the time required to process the application.
+- Third Country Nationals (TCN) who are lawfully present in the United Kingdom and who will be able to remain in the United Kingdom for the time required to process the application.

-As with non-immigrant visas (NIV), attorneys are neither admitted into the waiting room nor afforded the opportunity to accompany the applicant to the interview.
+As with nonimmigrant visas (NIV), attorneys are neither admitted into the waiting room nor afforded the opportunity to accompany the applicant to the interview.
 IV interviews usually last approximately 10 minutes unless a case has unusual problems.

 Police Certificates